Alonzo-Coeus/Mathematical_Wilderness/_posts/2020-08-02-loebs-theorem.markdown

     loeb = fix (modal_fmap . flip id =<<)

-This implementation is rather elagant in my eyes, as it&rsquo;s point free and shows loeb&rsquo;s theorem as a modfied fixed point combinator.
+This implementation is rather elegant in my eyes, as it&rsquo;s point free and shows loeb&rsquo;s theorem as a modified fixed point combinator.
 However the use of a fixed point combinator also makes it an invalid proof as the implementation does not posses totality.